Samosa Recipe (Better Than Takeout)

 5. Grind the toasted spices to a semi-fine powder, and set aside.

-Add this prepared spice mix at step 9 when the green peas and remaining ground spices are added.
+Add this spice blend in step 9, along with the green peas and other ground spices.

 semi-finely ground spices